Governor Kemp faces next test from Trump loyalists in Georgia | ExBulletin

 Trump has not indicated whether he would approve of Jones.

-Jones went on to echo Trump’s attacks that Kemps’ refusal to help overturn the November election cost Republicans the White House, and Jones added that Kemp’s inaction cost Republicans two rounds of vote in the US Senate in January, which gave the Democrats absolute control of Capitol Hill.
+Jones continued to echo Trump’s attacks that Kemps ‘refusal to help overturn the November election cost Republicans the White House, and Jones added that Kemps’ inaction cost Republicans two rounds of vote in the US Senate in January, which gave the Democrats absolute control of the Capitol.

 Those close to Kemp see Jones’ candidacy as perhaps the best type of main challenge for a starter.